 We’ve all at some point received a gift from a family member that we have had to keep for a while.
 But then you move, or spring cleaning comes along, and out it goes into the bin.
 This is exactly what is happening on enterprise campuses everywhere.
 Why?

-RADIUS authentication promised the world– leading us to super strong authentication with 802.1x.
+RADIUS authentication promised the world– leading us to super-strong authentication with 802.1x.
 Then the default actually became MAC Auth Bypass.
 The auditors’ first ingress into the network, a quick hit to show the risk.
 It is quite easy to identify ports or IoT devices, printers, TVs, refrigerators – you name it from the small device boom, and you have probably just named yet another device that does not have a supplicant.
 Supplicants are required for 802.1x to work.
-It also needs credentials like a certificate or user id/password.
-This is hard and next to impossible without a central management console for all these devices.
+It also needs credentials like a certificate or user ID/password.
+This is next to impossible without a central management console for all these devices.

 Market research firms are claiming the number of devices will grow to 30-40 billion in the next few years… so we can see why 802.1x is dying, at least for the wired campus.
 With wireless there are significant benefits to 802.1x, especially for Encryption Key Management.

 But for the wired network, 802.1x is dead.

 Now, what do you do instead?

 Honestly, there is a LOT that can be done.
 Did anyone hear of Zero Trust networking?
 I can tell you this is done on scale and without 802.1x.
 Let me repeat… ON SCALE in large campuses, data centers, and operational technology environments.
 Zero Trust networking also leads to efficient cross-vendor segmentation to reduce horizontal visibility/access.